dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/mysql.md

 "<user>:<password>@tcp(<server>:3306)/<database>?allowNativePasswords=true&tls=custom"
 ```

 > You must replace the `<PEM PATH>` with a full path to the PEM file.
 If you are using Azure Database for MySQL see the Azure [documentation on SSL database connections](https://learn.microsoft.com/azure/mysql/single-server/how-to-configure-ssl), for information on how to download the required certificate.
-The connection to MySQL will require a minimum TLS version of 1.2.
+The connection to MySQL requires a minimum TLS version of 1.2.

 ### Multiple statements